KingAnointing/blog.KingAnointingX/docs/intro.md

 ## Notes

-Here, you will find a collection of notes on things I learn and bug i get to fix in my day to day activities.
+Here, you will find a collection of notes on things I learn and try, bug i get to fix in my day to day activities simplified.

 ### Solutions to Bugs from Day to Day Activities